Edward John Eyre: Colonial Governor in New Zealand

 From 1848 to 1853, he served as Lieutenant-Governor of New Zealand's New Munster Province (Wellington and the South Island) under Sir George Grey.
 He married Adelaide Ormond in 1850.
 She was the sister of the politician John Davies Ormond.

 Colonial Governor in Jamaica

 From 1854 Eyre was Governor of several Caribbean island colonies, including Saint Vincent and Antigua.

-As Governor of Jamaica, Eyre mixed only with the white ruling class, to whose interests he was sympathetic.
-Instead of trying to relieve the unemployment problems, or the unfair tax burdens on the poorer classes, he busied himself with the passing of bills to provide punishment on the treadmill for certain offences, and flogging as the penalty for stealing food.
+As Governor of Jamaica, Eyre passed bills to provide punishment on the treadmill for certain offences, and flogging as the penalty for stealing food.
 George William Gordon, a mixed-race member of the Assembly of Jamaica, criticised Eyre's draconian measures, warning that "If we are to be governed by such a Governor much longer, the people will have to fly to arms and become self-governing."